 Most of us can handle around 300mg of caffeine a day without problems.
 This translates to 4 or 5 cups of instant coffee or 3 shots of espresso (a latte, short black or cappuccino all start with a shot) although it's all very variable.
 See here for my list of how much caffeine is in drinks and foods.

 Caffeine either in coffee or in caffeine tablets has often been touted as an aid to weight loss but is it really?
 There is no rigorous scientific evidence to show that it is.
-The Mayo Clinic says that it may suppress your appetite and it may stimulate fat-burning but that neither of these effects is large enough to make a real difference to your weight.
+Caffeine may suppress your appetite and it may stimulate fat-burning but that neither of these effects is large enough to make a real difference to your weight.
 In some people, caffeine can act as a diuretic, meaning they have increased urination and so lose fluid and thus weight but it's not the sort of weight loss you want and it's only temporary.
-If you're drinking coffee for weight loss then your wasting your time.
+If you're drinking coffee for weight loss, then your wasting your time.

 1. Cut out one cup of coffee or one can of energy drink each day.
 Start on a weekend or on holidays when you won't be under pressure.
 Begin by dropping an afternoon or evening caffeine.
 Plan to have your last by 4pm so the caffeine can work itself through your system before bedtime.
 Do this for a week to get your body used to less, for example: